 Ice fishing for northern pike can be a real challenge, trust me, I have been there myself.
 Over the years, I have tried out different methods with varying degrees of success.
 But one way of catching pike has become my absolute favorite.

-I don’t know how many thousands of calories I have burned myself drilling countless holes, chasing a bite, and many times, not getting any during an entire day on the ice.
+I don’t know how many thousands of calories I have burned myself drilling countless holes, chasing a bite, and many times, not getting any at all after a whole day on the ice.

 This fish actually moves around quite a lot, even in cold water, which stands in contrast to the common belief that most fish practically freeze up or become rather static in very cold water.

 This fact means two very important things to winter fishermen:

 - No matter how many holes you drill during the day, you might still miss the pike each and every time, because they too keep moving around.